DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena

-The \proglang{depthDensity} and \proglang{depthMBD} commands, dedicated correspondingly to nonparametric weighted by local depth conditional probability density estimator and for fast calculation of the modified band depth for functional data, are under development.
-These commands indicate a direction of a further development of the package however.
+The \proglang{depthDensity}, \proglang{kMedian}, \proglang{FuncClass}, \proglang{FuncPred} commands corresponding to nonparametric, weighted by the local depth conditional probability density estimator, for k- local medians clustering for multivariate and functional data, for classification of functional objects and for robust prediction of functional time series are under development.
+These commands indicate directions of further development of the package.